Chapter 17 – Lifeforce

 "I don't know how to use this!"
 Ntairow told him.

-Syr very briefly watched Ntairow and Solonn work to free Esaax, hoping that they would indeed do so as quickly as Solonn had claimed that they would.
-He then returned his gaze to Esaax with difficulty, swallowing against a lump in his throat.
-"You're… you're going to be all right," he told Esaax as consolingly as he could manage, beginning to move closer to the kwazai as he spoke.
+Syr very briefly watched Ntairow and Solonn work, hoping they would indeed free Esaax as quickly as Solonn had claimed.
+He then looked back at Esaax with some difficulty, swallowing against a lump in his throat.
+"You're… you're going to be all right," he told Esaax as consolingly as he could manage, moving closer to the kwazai as he spoke.

 At that same instant, Ntairow convulsed likewise, echoing Esaax's scream in her empathy.
 She staggered, and Solonn moved quickly to break her fall.